cyberrangecz/backend-training/README.md

 NOTE: This command will also insert some testing data to data storages.

 ## Documentation
-Documentation is done in Swagger framework.
+Documentation is done in the Swagger framework.
 It is possible to reach it on the following page:

 ```
 ~/kypo2-rest-training/api/v1/swagger-ui.html